Customer Service Specialist - Records

 Apply below with the Canyon County Sheriff's Office

 Performs varied administrative support and clerical duties for the Sheriff’s Office; performs related work as required.

 THE FOLLOWING ADDITIONAL FORMS ARE MANDATORY FOR ALL CUSTOMER SERVICE SPECIALIST APPLICANTS.
 Application will be considered incomplete IF NOT SUBMITTED.

 You will be directed to upload these completed documents when completing the application.

-- Proof of education copy – this can be GED, high school diploma or official college transcripts
+- Proof of education copy – Applicants must provide GED, high school and or college transcripts

 - The Authorization to Release needs to be notarized; we can provide that service for you in our office, if needed.
 You must be present at the time of signing with a valid Photo ID.